 Features a fuller mustache combined with a shorter beard.
 The mustache is often more prominent than the beard.

-Disconnected Beard:
+Disconnected Beards:

 A disconnected beard involves separate sections of facial hair, such as a mustache, soul patch, and chin beard, with clear divisions between them.